 Whilst (very luckily) modern day sailors don’t need to worry too much about being captured by dastardly pirates, there’s always plenty of other eventualities to prepare for before setting off on any long voyage.

-Visit Offshore Supply to make sure you’re properly equipped for your seafaring adventure with marine safety products.
+Visit Offshore Supply to make sure you’re properly equipped for your seafaring adventure with marine safety products and marine supplies online.
 Or contact us on 0845 5211939 – our maritime experts will make sure you have everything you need for your trip.